kiron0/locio-docs/src/get-started.md

 npx locio@latest
 ```

-This will download and run the latest Locio release without adding anything permanent to your global PATH.
+This will download and run the latest LocIO release without adding anything permanent to your global PATH.

 ### Install globally with npm